ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   (a +. b) /.
 2.0
 ```

 This is rather unusual.
-In C-derived languages ints get promoted to floats in
+In other languages ints get promoted to floats in
 certain circumstances.
 For example if you write `1 + 2.5` then the first
 argument (which is an integer) is promoted to a floating point number, and the
 result is also a floating point number.
-It's as if you had written `((double)
-1) + 2.5`, but all done implicitly.

 OCaml never does implicit casts like this.
 In OCaml, `1 + 2.5` is a type
 error.
 The `+` operator in OCaml requires two ints as arguments, and